 The 29th of September is the feast of St Michael the archangel, who, among other things, is the patron saint of grocers.
-The feast day was known as Michaelmas.
+The feast day is also known as Michaelmas.

 Goose is a traditional food on this day.